 Fun fact(s): Looking like small trumpets coming out of the ground, I think it’s one of the cutest mushrooms ever!
 They also have hollow and fragile stems, which really remind me of trumpet flowers!

-Uses: They can be used in almost any savory dish but as always, if you’re trying it the first time, I recommend not mixing too many flavors together.
+Uses: They can be used in almost any savory dish but as always, if you’re trying it for the first time, I recommend not mixing too many flavors together.
 Think of simple recipes like stir-frying them with olive oil, or using them in your risotto!

 8. Black Fungus